MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/EmbeddedMode.md

 While the system will automatically restart background applications, system lockdown features must be enabled to prevent users from stopping or interfering with the operation of Background Applications.

-## lowLevelDevice Capability
+## lowLevel device Capability and lowLevelDevice capability

-The lowLevelDevice Capability gives access to low-level hardware interfaces like GPIO, SPI, and I2C.
+The **lowLevel** device Capability gives access to low-level hardware interfaces like GPIO, SPI, and I2C.

 * [Blinky Sample(GPIO)](https://developer.microsoft.com/en-us/windows/iot/samples/helloblinky)
 * [Accelerometer Sample](https://github.com/Microsoft/Windows-iotcore-samples/tree/master/Samples/Accelerometer)

+The **lowLevelDevices** Capability allows apps to access custom devices when a number of additional requirements are met.
+This capability should not be confused with the lowLevel device capability, which allows access to GPIO, I2C, SPI, and PWM devices.

+Refer to [App capability declarations](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations) for details.

 ## systemManagment Capability